Queen Sirikit Centre for Breast Cancer

 History

-In 2005, Her Majesty Queen Sirikit and Her Royal Highness Princess Maha Chakri Sirindhorn formally opened Queen Sirikit Centre for Breast Cancer, within King Chulalongkorn Hospital Medical School, Thai Red Cross.
+On 11 June 2005, Her Majesty Queen Sirikit The Queen Mother, accompanied by Her Royal Highness Princess Maha Chakri Sirindhorn, presided over the official inauguration of the Queen Sirikit Centre for Breast Cancer at King Chulalongkorn Memorial Hospital, under the auspices of the Thai Red Cross Society.